Demodulate time-domain signal using orthogonal frequency division multiplexing (OFDM)

 Initialize input parameters, defining locations for null and pilot subcarriers.
 Generate random data and perform OFDM modulation.

 Demodulate the OFDM symbols.
-Compare the results to the original input data to show that there is negligible difference between the demodulated signal and the original data and pilot signals.
+Compare the results to the original input data to show that the demodulated signal and the original data and pilot signals are equal.

 Modulated OFDM symbols, specified as a 2-D array of complex symbols.